tiberiuslazarus/EasyAutoSimC/README.md

 ## Future

-* Cleaner output of gear for top profiles.
-Having to open separate html files to see the equipped gear kind of sucks and is not very Auto. -- * In process *
+* ~~Cleaner output of gear for top profiles.
+Having to open separate html files to see the equipped gear kind of sucks and is not very Auto.~~ -- WHOO!
 * ~~Clean up SimC profiles after execution~~ -- DONE
 * Configuration options:
   * ~~Sim multiple fight types (patchwerk, heavy movement, cleave)~~ -- DONE